NERSC/hip-training-series/Lecture1/01 Exercises for HIP Introduction.md

 `git clone https://github.com/NERSC/hip-training-series`

-Then checkout the perlmutter branch:
+Then check out the perlmutter branch:
 `git checkout perlmutter`

 This markdown document is located at `'Lecture1/01 Exercises for HIP Introduction.md'` contains the instructions to run the examples.

-During the training session node reservation hours, get a slurm interactive session `salloc -N 1 -q shared -c 32 -G 1 -t 30:00 -A <a project> --reservation=hip_xxx` For session 1, use `-A ntrain8 --reservation=hip_aug14` in the above command.
+During the training session node reservation hours, get a slurm interactive session `salloc -N 1 -q shared -c 32 -G 1 -t 30:00 -A ntrain8 --reservation=hip_aug14`

 Outside the reservation hours,
 `salloc -N 1 -q interactive -c 32 -G 1 -t 30:00 -A <a project>`